 Account For Amazon Affiliate Program

-For the Amazon affiliate program, I need a US account in the USA in order to minimize banking fees.
+For the Amazon Affiliate program, I needed a US account in the USA in order to minimize banking fees.

-- the direct deposit paid directly into your account.
+- the direct deposit paid directly to your account.

 Account For Buying Online Business

-When it comes to buying an online business, I use a dedicated broker.
+When it comes to buying an online business, I use a dedicated financial broker that facilitates the process of buying and selling.
 From my point of view, this is a must, and I will write in a separate post why I think so.

 But is it possible to open one if you are not a US resident?
 If you are from Canada, the answer is yes!